 Loan quality continues to be a hot topic in mortgage circles.
 Credit Union quality control is the demanding process of making sure that loan files are accurate and sufficient documentation is provided to support a borrower’s ability to repay; that the borrower has acceptable collateral and meets all internal requirements and guidelines; and that the mortgage documentation complies with all federal, state and local regulations.
 We talked to some high achieving Credit Union partners that obviously take quality very seriously.
 We want to know what traits make them successful.
 How can other Credit Union emulate some of the practices to up their QC game?

-We sat down with DeAnna Downs, director of mortgage lending for BluCurrent and three-time QC winner and Patty Pennington, mortgage department manager for Credit Union of Dodge City and two-time QC winner to gain some best practice advice for Credit Unions of all sizes.
+We sat down with DeAnna, director of mortgage lending for BluCurrent and three-time QC winner and Patty, mortgage department manager for Credit Union of Dodge City and two-time QC winner to gain some best practice advice for Credit Unions of all sizes.

 MMS: Why has your Credit Union placed a priority on quality control?

 DeAnna: Quality Control helps us in the areas of risk management and operating efficiency.
 Mortgage regulations change constantly and the best way for BluCurrent to maintain lending integrity and protect our institution from errors is to have a solid quality control process in place.
 We also happen to be a very competitive group and we are motivated by the quality control award given each year at the MMS annual meeting.
 We strive to beat our scores each quarter and be considered one of the best in the area.

 Patty: Talk about competitive, I was so mad last year when my quality score went down because I was out of the Credit Union for a few days after I sent a file to MMS and I couldn’t address the issues on time!
 Quality control is huge when it comes to a smaller Credit Union.
 We do not have multiple employees in our mortgage department, so in order to remain on time with the closings we have to be extremely efficient and make sure we have everything in order.